giano95/web3rsvp/README.md

 ## Deployment to the Hardhat net

-Try to Deploy and Test the contract on the Hardhat Network and see if everything go smooth without error.
+First go to the `backend` folder and Deploy, Test the contract on the Hardhat Network and see if everything go smooth without error.

 ```
 yarn hardhat deploy